Wing IDE 6.0 beta4

-Wing IDE 6.0 beta2 is now available for all product levels (Wing IDE Pro, Wing IDE Personal, and Wing IDE 101).
+Wing IDE 6.0 beta4 is now available for all product levels (Wing IDE Pro, Wing IDE Personal, and Wing IDE 101).
 For a list of changes since earlier beta releases see the change log.

 What's New in Wing IDE 6